-Dr. Mark Souweidane is the vice chairman of Weill Cornell Medicine Neurological Surgery and director of the Weill Cornell Medicine Pediatric Brain and Spine Center.
+Dr. Mark Souweidane is the vice chair of Weill Cornell Medicine Neurological Surgery and director of the Weill Cornell Medicine Pediatric Brain and Spine Center.
 Dr. Souweidane is a highly regarded speaker about topics including:

 - Alternative methods for delivering drugs to brain tumors in children and adolescents, including interstitial infusion (convection-enhanced delivery)